def1ant1/RusticUI/docs/data/material/migration/upgrade-to-v7/upgrade-to-v7.md

  }
 ```

-### Grid and Grid2 renamed
+### GridLegacy removal and Grid2 promotion

-The deprecated `Grid` component has been renamed to `GridLegacy`.
+The deprecated `Grid` component that was temporarily renamed to `GridLegacy` has now been removed from the Material UI package.
-The `Grid2` component has been moved to the `Grid` namespace.
+The `Grid2` component has been promoted to the canonical `Grid` namespace.
-Depending on your project, you may follow one of the following approaches:
+Depending on your project, follow the steps below:

 1. **If you are using the deprecated grid and wish to upgrade,** run the following codemod: